A Ranking Representation of Optimal Sequential Search: Omitted Proofs

-\subsection{Proof of Lemma \ref{lem:effective}}
+\subsection{Proof of Lemma \ref{lem:composite}}

-Evidently, if the fallback option is not selected, it implies that the consumer selects to inspect product $j$ rather than the fallback option, and subsequently selects to purchase product $j$ over the fallback option.
-By the optimality of the Gittins index policy, these choices respectively imply $z_{ij} > \bar{u}$ and $u_{ij} > \bar{u}$, which together yield $\min\{u_{ij}, z_{ij}\} > \bar{u}$.
-Conversely, the fallback option is selected when $\min\{u_{ij}, z_{ij}\} < \bar{u}$.
+Following the idea of defining the reservation value, we introduce a fallback option with utility $\bar{u}$.
+If the fallback option is not selected before $a_j$, the consumer first selects $b_j$ rather than the fallback option and then selects $a_j$.
+By the optimality of the Gittins index policy, these selections respectively imply $V_{b_j} > \bar{u}$ and $V_{a_j} > \bar{u}$.
+Therefore, when $\min\{V_{b_j}, V_{a_j}\} > \bar{u}$, both $b_j$ and $a_j$ are selected, meaning that the composite action $e_j$ is selected.
+Conversely, when $\min\{V_{b_j}, V_{a_j}\} < \bar{u}$, the fallback option is selected, implying that at least one of $b_j$ or $a_j$ is not selected, and thus $e_j$ is not selected.
+Thus, $\min\{V_{b_j}, V_{a_j}\}$ can be regarded as the effective index value of $e_j$.